Enter Peak Discovery Mode in Nevada

 As if to underscore the element of surprise that pervades this magical landscape, the nearly 100,000-acre Ruby Mountain Wilderness is accessed—at least at one end—from a place called Secret Pass.
 As for what to do once you're in, that depends largely on the season.

-Summer, by contrast, brings vast expanses of wildflowers—some of the prettiest of which line the Lamoille Canyon Scenic Byway.
+Summer brings vast expanses of wildflowers—some of the prettiest of which line the Lamoille Canyon Scenic Byway.
 The road and its namesake canyon are accessible only seasonally—generally May-October—which makes the beauty and adventure of those months feel all the more heightened.
 The byway skirts the base of the range's tallest peak—the 11,387-foot Ruby Dome—and climbs through the canyon, where the wildflowers accessorize a landscape that's also home to waterfalls, mountain goats and birds of all kinds, just for starters.

 The tiger and brook trout in the beaver ponds near the end of the Lamoille Canyon Scenic Drive make fishing a prime pastime here, though the local hiking, biking and horseback riding are epic as well.
 For the best multi-day hike—or series of day hikes—in the area, check out the Ruby Crest National Recreation Trail, a 43-mile stretch that leads to the almost 11,000-foot Wines Peak, with stunning lake and valley views en route.